Level 6

 The following course-related costs are included in the fees:

-• Third Year students will have the opportunity to showcase their final year work at the end of their studies.
+Third Year students will have the opportunity to showcase their final year work at the end of their studies.
 This may be a local, national or online platform.
 Event/exhibition costs will be covered by the Faculty of HE.
-In the past this has included New Designers.
-Students will be responsible for any additional costs associated with the production of their personal project (ie: printing, materials).
+Students will be responsible for any additional costs associated with the production of their work (i.e.: this may include; printing, construction / materials, transport of work).

 What Next...